-To remain consistent with the State Long Range Transportation Plan 2005-2030, winter maintenance LOS Priority #1- Orange Routes.
-The Regionally and Locally
+To remain consistent with the State Long Range Transportation Plan 2005-2030, MDOT uses the International/National and Statewide categories as the basis for the winter maintenance LOS Priority #1- Orange Routes.
+The Regionally and Locally Significant Corridors are the basis for the Priority #2- Blue Routes.